xylodan/pyxdocu/docs/intro.md

 Let's briefly talk about UNTP and our Pyx Community in **less than 5 minutes.**

-## Our Community is Knowledge Base + Forums
+## Pyx Community - KB + Forum

 What are we trying to achieve in our Internet space?
-A vibrant community dedicated to open source solutions to the existential problems that we face.
-We are all about sustainability here and we want to create a home for everyone looking to deliver results to meet that goal.
+A vibrant community dedicated to open source solutions to the existential problems that we face globally.
+We are all about sustainability here.
+We want to create a home for everyone looking to deliver results to meet that goal.

 ### Knowledge Base